altaywtf/altay-dot-wtf/data/home.md

 I'm a software engineer building apps for web, mobile, smart TVs, and streaming devices.
-I'm quite passionate about TypeScript, React ecosystem, state machines, monorepos, and developer experience.
+I'm passionate about TypeScript, React ecosystem, state machines, monorepos, and developer experience.

 I'm currently based in Bodrum and mostly working on [putio](https://put.io), a cloud storage service that helps you to download files from various sources and stream from anywhere you want.